What is MCT Oil and which is the best MCT Oil for me?

 If you’ve spent more than 5 minutes in the keto and LCHF world you will mostly likely have heard the term MCT or MCT oil thrown around (a lot!).
 And while a lot of low-carbers consume MCT oil regularly, based on the discussion we’ve recently had within the community there still seems to be a lot of confusion about what it is and why it should be consumers.

 So, in an attempt to demystify the topic, we’ve put together a simple explanation below.
-So, grab a strong coffee (preferably with some MCT!) and strap in for a one-pager on the ins and outs of MCT oil and how you can choose the best one for you.
+So, grab a strong coffee (preferably with some MCT!) and strap in for a 2-pager on the ins and outs of MCT oil and how you can choose the best one for you.

 But what happens when you are on a low carb high fat or ketogenic diet and are consuming a very limited amount of carbohydrates?
 Well, at this stage two remarkable things happen: 1) your primary source of dietary fuel for your body’s energy needs shifts from carbohydrates to fats; and 2) in addition to this, your body actually manufactures some of the glucose that you need for cellular respiration.